 Welcome to British Columbia!
 Travel BC and you will quickly see why it is a premier glamping destination.
 Whether it’s weekend trips from Vancouver, a BC road trip, or Vancouver Island tours, or really all BC rentals, British Columbia’s wild side is easily accessible.
 Canada’s westernmost province is dominated by wild mountain ranges, windswept beaches on the Pacific coast, and verdant rainforests with amazingly diverse ecosystems.
 Glamping in British Columbia allows you to get up close and personal with the great outdoors, and once you’ve been, you will understand just how impressive the British Columbia landscape is.

 There are so many different reasons to visit British Columbia, especially if you are glamping.
 British Columbia is truly and outdoor lover’s ideal travel destination with amazing outdoor recreation all year long.
 Carve a trail through fresh powder in the alpine bowls of Whistler or hike through the rainforest and maybe catch a glimpse of a bear.
 There is no limit to the different things to do in BC when you go glamping.
 At its heart, British Columbia is wild and this ruggedness shows through in places like Yoho National Park, the Kootenay Rockies, Vancouver Island, or the Great Bear Rainforest.
 Visit British Columbia, where nature is nurtured and discover the best outdoor destinations in Canada.
-So, whether you’re looking for general BC vacations, weekend getaways from Vancouver, places to stay in Tofino, or the top Kelowna vacation rentals, Glamping Hub is here to help you get outdoors and travel BC like never before.
+So, whether you’re looking for general BC vacations, weekend getaways from Vancouver, places to stay in Tofino, or the top Kelowna vacation rentals, Glamping Hub is here to help you get outdoors and travel BC like never before when you go luxury camping.
+BC glamping and accommodations in Canada, like these, usually book up quickly.
+So reserve your dates while they are still free.
 Visit Canada, BC is waiting!

 Things to do in BC